lioneltrs/goNCommand/README.md

 # goNCommand

-goNCommand is a Bash script to convert six games (Ninja Commando, Ghost Pilots, Art of Fighting 3, Magician Lord, Ninja Master's, Crossed Swords) to romsets for Final Burn Alpha or MAME or FBNeo.
+goNCommand is a set of Bash scripts to convert six games (Ninja Commando, Ghost Pilots, Art of Fighting 3, Magician Lord, Ninja Master's, Crossed Swords) to romsets for Final Burn Alpha, MAME or FBNeo.

 ## Installation